Psychology at Ulster University promises high quality teaching in a supportive learning environment.

 Lectures and related activities are conducted in lecture theatres and laboratories on campus.
 The timetable requires attendance across the working week.
 Part-time students and full-time students are taught together during the normal working day.

-In Year 1 you study Introductory modules in Psychology, Professional Practice, Research Methods and Statistics, and Psychology Applied to Health.
+You study Introductory modules in Psychology, Introduction to Research Methods, Research Procedures in the Behavioural Sciences, Psychological Perspectives on Wellness and Resilience, and Psychology Applied to Health.

 You study Individual Differences, Cognitive Psychology, Psychobiology, Developmental Psychology, Social Psychology, and Advanced Research Methods.